huangbowen521/octopress-syncPost/README.md

 2. run `rake sync_post` to sync the latest post to your website.

+**Please note: **

-**Please note:Check the image url in your post, to fix the image url issue.**
+1. Check the image url in your post, to fix the image url issue.

+2. Some website require you enable MetaWeblog features in the dashboard. (ect. [cnblogs])

 ## How to keep same styling

-Use cnblogs as a example.
+Use [cnblogs] as a example.

 1. use file uploader in cnblogs dashboard to upload screen.css file in your octopress project.